klausmeyer/dotfiles/README.md

 ## 2. vim

 My vim config is optimized for ruby on rails development, but can be also used as a system-wide default.
-I use the Tomorrow Night Eighties Theme.
+I use the Tomorrow Night Theme.

 The following plugins are (down-)loaded on the first run of vim: